 Google’s latest handset turned in 11 hours and 59 minutes in our battery test, where the device cycled through web pages over an LTE connection at 150 nits brightness until it ran out of juice.
 That’s significantly longer than the $349/£300 Nokia 7.1’s 7:42 result, and even exceeds Apple’s $749/£749 iPhone XR, which managed 11:26.

 Even better, you could get as many as 7 hours of battery life with just 15 minutes of fast charging; the Pixel 3a comes with an 18-watt fast charger in the box.
 Unfortunately however, Google did have to skimp on the Pixel 3’s wireless charging to achieve the lower price.

-Software: Google at its best
+Pixel 3a software: Google at its best

 While I suspect many budget buyers will flock to the Pixel 3a for its camera, Google’s work on the software side of things shouldn’t be overlooked.
 Because even in this cheaper handset, Google has brought its best and most innovative features to the forefront.